-- 1. Provide and improve shared use paths along the rail corridors with generous path widths to support local recreational and commuter use: - Widen Lovers Walk, as appropriate and where possible, to support its role as a major shared path. - Create a shared use path to the south of the rail corridor between Chapel Street, South Yarra Siding Reserve and Osborne Street. - Maintain the eastern Osborne Street footpath. - 2.
+- 1. Provide and improve shared use paths along the rail corridors with generous path widths to support local recreational and commuter use: - Widen (where possible) and improve Lovers Walk. - Create a shared use path to the south of the rail corridor between Chapel Street, South Yarra Siding Reserve and Osborne Street. - Maintain the eastern Osborne Street footpath. - 2.
 Improve walking and cycling access across the rail lines: - Adopt a high quality integrated architectural and structural engineering design for the new William Street bridge including supporting structure(s), balustrades and lighting, with provision for safety, universal access and high levels of visibility. - Locate and design the new bridge over the Sandringham line to visually and physically connect to the South Yarra Siding Reserve and to maximise its long-term contribution to pedestrian and cycle accessibility.
 Adopt a high quality integrated architectural and structural engineering design including supporting structure(s), balustrades and lighting, with provision for safety, universal access and high levels of visibility. - 3.
-Maximise permanent usable public open space in the precinct, including: - Construct any required vertical retaining walls to support backfilling to levels that increase the level of useable open space. - Design retaining walls and backfill to provide generous soil depths to support the growth of trees, and to maximise opportunities for future bridging, decking or development above the rail corridors.
+Maximise permanent usable public open space in the precinct, including: - Construct vertical retaining walls along the rail corridor at alignments and to heights that allow the South Yarra Siding Reserve and areas along Lovers Walk to be brought to a more level and usable surface grade. - Design retaining walls and backfill to provide generous soil depths to support the growth of trees.

 - Consider future structural demands in the design of retaining walls and any other project infrastructure to support future decking across the railways for a future public plaza adjoining Toorak Road. - 4.
-Provide a direct link through a new pedestrian bridge from the South Yarra Siding Reserve to Osborne Street to connect to Toorak Road. - 5.
+Provide a design response that facilitates a connection from the South Yarra Siding Reserve to a future public plaza on Toorak Road. - 5.
 Provide high quality contemporary public open spaces that are accessible, safe and responsive to the needs of current and future local communities: - Provide a balance of hardscaped and green spaces that facilitate a range of passive and active recreation, and are adaptable to varied uses over time. - Maximise the area of green, landscaped open space including canopy trees. - 6.
-Design all structures required for and in association with the project as part of an integrated site design: - Consider the cumulative impact of all structures including emergency access and ventilation structures, retaining walls, bridges, balustrades, vehicular crash barriers, acoustic screens, security fences and privacy screens, and integrate all into a coordinated high quality site design. - Provide a high quality design response to all sensitive interfaces.

-- Consider the forms, locations, materials and detailing of noise abatement screens, fences and other structures to maximise views into, through and between pedestrian routes and open spaces, and to minimise graffiti and vandalism. - Provide transparency in acoustic screens and fencing above one metre (nominal) height at interfaces with walking routes or actively used public spaces, to improve passive surveillance and personal security.
+Design all structures required for and in association with the project as part of an integrated site design: - Consider the cumulative impact of all structures including emergency access and ventilation structures, retaining walls, bridges, balustrades, vehicular crash barriers, acoustic screens, security fences and privacy screens, and integrate all into a coordinated high quality site design. - Provide a high quality design response to all sensitive interfaces. - Consider the forms, locations, materials and detailing of noise abatement screens, fences and other structures to maximise views into, through and between pedestrian routes and open spaces, and to minimise graffiti and vandalism.